adittya-ashraful/multiagent-research-assistant/README.md

 # Research Agent

-This folder contains the implementation of a research agent built with LangGraph.
+This repository contains the implementation of a research agent built with LangGraph.
 The agent is designed to perform iterative research by generating analyst perspectives, conducting interviews (via web search and Wikipedia), and synthesizing a comprehensive report.

 ## Directory Structure